camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ### 5.2.
 OpenAPI Version
-The API functionalities must be implemented following the specifications of the [Open API version 3.0.3](https://spec.openapis.org/oas/v3.0.3) using `api-name` as the filename and the `.yaml` or `.json` file extension.
+The API functionalities must be implemented following the specifications of the [OpenAPI version 3.0.3](https://spec.openapis.org/oas/v3.0.3) using `api-name` as the filename and the `.yaml` or `.json` file extension.

 ### 5.3.
 Info Object